probmods/probmods2/chapters/bayesian-data-analysis.md

 ~~~~

 This tells us that the mean is about 0.09.
 This can be a very useful way to summarize a posterior, but it eliminates crucial information about how *confident* we are in this mean.
 A coherent way to summarize our confidence is by exploring the probability that the parameter lies within a given interval.
 Conversely, an interval that the parameter lies in with high probability (say 90%) is called a *credible interval* (CI).
-Let's explore credible intervals for the parameter in teh above model:
+Let's explore credible intervals for the parameter in the above model:

 ~~~~
 // observed data